 This course is the adult clinical practicum and supervision seminar for PMHNP students.
-Students will synthesize the knowledge and skills they acquire throughout their clinical practicum and this will serve to prepare the student to enact the role of the PMHNP in diverse clinical settings with a variety of psychiatric patient populations.
+Its purpose is to prepare the student to enact the role of the PMHNP in varied clinical settings with a diverse patient population.
+Students will synthesize knowledge and demonstrate skills acquired throughout their clinical practicum and program of study in the areas of patient centered care, knowledge and skills, teamwork, information literacy, communication, ethics, and professionalism.
 Case presentations will form the basis of supervision.
 Students will also discuss general issues that arise in their concurrent clinical placements.

-Prerequisites: Admission to the PMHNP program, RN licensure, PMHNP Benchmark #1 pass Variable Credits: Adults 1-5 credits per term (4-21 across program).
+Prerequisites: Admission to the PMHNP program, RN licensure, PMHNP Benchmark #1 pass Variable Credits: Adults 1-6 credits per term (4-21 across program).